 Kevin Glynn is Associate Professor of Geography at Northumbria University in Newcastle upon Tyne, UK.
 He received his Ph.D. from the Media & Cultural Studies program in the Department of Communication Arts at the University of Wisconsin-Madison, where he studied media and cultural theories, histories, audiences and industries under John Fiske, Lynn Spigel, Julie D’Acci and Michele Hilmes.
-He has held appointments in departments of media studies, cultural studies, American studies, and geography in New Zealand and the UK.
-His areas of research concentration are media & cultural studies, television studies, media convergence, digital cultures, new media, popular communication & culture, and media geographies & globalization.
-He is author of Tabloid Culture: Trash Taste, Popular Power, and the Transformation of American Television (Duke University Press) and coauthor of Communications/Media/Geographies (Routledge) and Shifting Nicaraguan Mediascapes: Authoritarianism and the Struggle for Social Justice (Springer, in press).
+He has taught in departments of media studies, cultural studies, American studies, and geography in the US, New Zealand and the UK.
+His areas of research concentration are media & cultural studies, media convergence & digital cultures, geographies of media & communication, television studies, popular communication & culture, popular geopolitics, and Indigenous people’s media.
+He is author of Tabloid Culture: Trash Taste, Popular Power, and the Transformation of American Television (Duke University Press) and coauthor of Communications/Media/Geographies (Routledge) and Shifting Nicaraguan Mediascapes: Authoritarianism and the Struggle for Social Justice (Springer).
 His work has also appeared in many anthologies and leading international journals such as Television & New Media; Cultural Studies; Camera Obscura: Feminism, Culture and Media Studies; Gender, Place and Culture: A Journal of Feminist Geography; International Journal of Cultural Studies; Annals of the Association of American Geographers; Communication Studies; Continuum: Journal of Media and Cultural Studies; Comparative American Studies: An International Journal; Antipode: A Radical Journal of Geography; Geopolitics; and others.
 His recent publications have examined Indigenous peoples’ media and globalization, digital media and convergence culture, popular and political cultures of the Americas, decolonial struggle in the new media environment, and intersections between media & cultural studies and geography.
 His current research project, “Geographies of Media Convergence: Spaces of Democracy, Connectivity and the Reconfiguration of Cultural Citizenship,” is supported by a grant from the Marsden Fund of the Royal Society of New Zealand (2013-2016) and involves collaborators at the University of Edinburgh, the University of California-Santa Barbara, and the University of Texas-Austin.
 It explores Indigenous peoples’ media practices; media convergence; and intersections between popular culture, politics, cultural citizenship and the media.